 The Lenovo ThinkPad P1's storage drive performance is outstanding.
 Its PCIe Gen 4 x4 NVMe SSD has exceptionally fast read and write speeds, allowing the system to boot up, launch apps, and transfer files quickly.
 Some models come with a slower PCIe Gen 3 x4 SSD, and the SSD's speed may vary depending on the size, as larger SSDs tend to perform better.

-The Lenovo ThinkPad P1 Gen 4 has mediocre battery life.
+The Lenovo P1 Gen 4 has mediocre battery life.
 Since this is a workstation designed for demanding tasks, you can expect the battery life to be similar to when gaming, which means you'll have to use it plugged in most of the time.
 The system switches between the CPU's integrated GPU and the dedicated NVIDIA GPU to give you longer battery life in lighter workloads, but you'll still have to plug it in for a quick charge to get through a typical 8-hour workday.
+If you want a mobile workstation with longer battery life, check out the HP ZBook Firefly 15 G8 (2021).
 Battery life varies greatly depending on your usage and the laptop's configuration.

 Borderlands 3 is very choppy at high settings on the Lenovo ThinkPad P1 Gen 4 with an Intel Core i7-11800H and NVIDIA RTX A2000.
 The average frame rate is decent, but it stutters a lot.
 It's a lot better at low settings, but you'll still experience some choppiness here and there.
 The NVIDIA T1200 can reach 60fps, but only with low settings, similar to the Dell Precision 5560 (2021).
 The NVIDIA A3000, A4000, A5000, GeForce RTX 3070, and GeForce RTX 3080 can run this game without any issue.
 You can even play at 1440p or 4k with the RTX 3070 and 3080.